-39. We recognize the positive contribution of migrants for inclusive growth and sustainable development in countries of origin, transit and destination countries.
+We recognize the positive contribution of migrants for inclusive growth and sustainable development in countries of origin, transit and destination countries.
 Remittances from migrant workers, half of whom are women, are typically wages transferred to families, primarily to meet part of the needs of the recipient households.
-They cannot be equated to international financial flows, such as FDI or ODA or other public sources of financing for development.
-We will work to ensure adequate and affordable financial services are available to migrants and their families in both home and host countries.
+They cannot be equated to other international financial flows, such as FDI, ODA or other public sources of financing for development.
+We will work to ensure that adequate and affordable financial services are available to migrants and their families in both home and host countries.
 We will work towards reducing the average transaction cost of migrant remittances by 2030 to less than 3 per cent of the amount transferred.
 We are particularly concerned with the cost of remittances in certain low volume and high cost corridors.
-We will work to ensure that no remittance corridor requires charges higher than 5 per cent, mindful of the need to maintain adequate service coverage, especially for those most in need.
+We will work to ensure that no remittance corridor requires charges higher than 5 per cent by 2030, mindful of the need to maintain adequate service coverage, especially for those most in need.
 We will support national authorities to address the most significant obstacles to the continued flow of remittances, such as the trend of banks withdrawing services, to work towards access to remittance transfer services across borders.
 We will increase coordination among national regulatory authorities to remove obstacles to non-bank remittance service providers accessing payment system infrastructure, and promote conditions for cheaper, faster and safer transfer of remittances in both source of origin and recipient countries, including by promoting competitive and transparent market conditions.
-We will exploit new technologies, promote financial inclusion and literacy, and improve data collection.
+We will exploit new technologies, promote financial literacy and inclusion, and improve data collection.

-40. We are committed to women’s and girls’ equal rights and opportunities in political and economic decision-making and resource allocation and to remove any barriers that prevent women from being full participants in the economy.
+We are committed to women’s and girls’ equal rights and opportunities in political and economic decision-making and resource allocation and to remove any barriers that prevent women from being full participants in the economy.
 We resolve to undertake legislation and administrative reforms to give women equal rights with men to economic resources, including access to ownership and control over land and other forms of property, credit, inheritance, natural resources and appropriate new technology.
 We further encourage the private sector to contribute to advancing gender equality through striving to ensure women’s full and productive employment and decent work, equal pay for equal work or work of equal value, and equal opportunities, as well as protecting them against discrimination and abuse in the workplace.
 We support the UN Women’s and UN Global Compact’s Women Empowerment Principles and encourage increased investments in female-owned companies or businesses

-41. We welcome the rapid growth of philanthropic giving and the significant financial and non-financial contribution philanthropists have made toward achieving our common goals.
+We welcome the rapid growth of philanthropic giving and the significant financial and non-financial contribution philanthropists have made toward achieving our common goals.
 We recognize philanthropic donors’ flexibility and capacity for innovation and taking risks, and their ability to leverage additional funds through multi-stakeholder partnerships.
 We encourage others to join those who already contribute.
-We welcome efforts increase cooperation between philanthropic actors, governments and other development stakeholders.
+We welcome efforts to increase cooperation between philanthropic actors, governments and other development stakeholders.
 We call for increased transparency and accountability in philanthropy.
 We encourage philanthropic giving to give due consideration to local circumstances and align with national policies and priorities.
 We also encourage philanthropic donors to consider managing their endowments through impact investment, which considers both profit and non-financial impacts in its investment criteria.